Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel-(Office365).md

 To install the add-in:

 * Go to the **insert** tab in Excel
-* Click on **"Office Add-Ins"** and in the window that opens navigate to the **store** tab
+* Click on **"Get Add-Ins"** and in the window that opens navigate to the **store** tab
 * Search for **"Spira** or **SpiraPlan**.
 * When you see the correct add-in developed by Inflectra, click on the "Add" button associated with it.
-* You should now see the SpiraPlan icon labeled "Show add-in" in your home tab.
+* You should now see the SpiraPlan icon labeled "Show Taskpane, SpiraPlan" in your home tab.
 Click on it to begin.

 ## 1. Connect to your Spira app